Anorthosis Famagusta FC: 2020s

-In 2019–20, Anorthosis were equal on points with first-placed Omonoia at the top of the league after 23 games, when the season was cancelled due to the COVID-19 pandemic.
-The following season in 2020–21, Anorthosis were just 5 points behind leaders Omonoia with 10 games to go, however they earned just 6 points in the remainder of the season, finishing in fourth and 22 points adrift of the eventual champions.
+In the 2019–20 Cypriot First Division, Anorthosis were equal on points with first-placed Omonia but ranked second due to a worse head-to-head record, when the season was abandoned due to the COVID-19 pandemic.
+The following season in 2020–21, Anorthosis were just 5 points behind leaders Omonia with 10 games to go, however they earned just 6 points in the remainder of the season, finishing in fourth and 22 points adrift of the eventual champions.
 Silverware would return to Anorthosis that season, as they were 2–1 victors after extra time against Olympiakos Nicosia in the 2020–21 Cypriot Cup final.

-The victory in the cup gave Anorthosis a place in qualifying for the 2021–22 Europa League.
-They lost to Rapid Wien, and dropped into the playoff round of qualification for the Europa Conference League.
+The cup victory earned Anorthosis a place in the 2021–22 Europa League qualifying rounds.
+They lost to Rapid Wien, and dropped into the Europa Conference League playoffs.
 They beat Hapoel Be'er Sheva 3–1 on aggregate and secured their return to the group stage of a European competition.
 They were drawn in Group B with Gent, Partizan and Flora.
 Despite losing their opening two games and then drawing both games against Flora after leading 2–0, they were still in with a chance of qualifying for the knockout stages ahead of the final game thanks to a spectacular long-distance goal by Lazaros Christodoulopoulos which gave them a shock 1–0 home victory over Gent.
 They would draw 1–1 in Belgrade against Partizan, missing out by 2 points on progression to the knockout rounds.

 In the 2021–22 league season, Anorthosis were hopeful of qualifying to the Champions League by finishing in the top 2 positions with two games remaining in the season, however a 1–1 draw against APOEL and a 3–0 home defeat to Aris Limassol left Anorthosis in fifth position and outside of the European qualification positions.
 Manager Temur Ketsbaia left the club in June 2022 by mutual consent.

+The first round of the 2022–23 Cypriot First Division saw Anorthosis out of the Championship playoffs, with the team eventually finishing in seventh place.
+The team's struggles forced Christos Poullaidis to step down from his position, with Cypriot businessman and former vice-president of the club, Andreas Santis taking over as the new president.
+Antonio Prieto was appointed as the team's technical director, and David Gallego was appointed as head coach ahead of the 2023–24 season.